Updated: Apr 20

-The banks that were very willing to lend money during good times now all of a sudden stop lending because they need to preserve capital so they themselves can survive or the lender’s risk tolerance changes and now they don’t want to take the risk because there are better alternatives to allocate capital.
+The banks that were willing to lend money during good times now all of a sudden stop lending because they need to preserve capital so they can survive.
+The lender’s risk tolerance changes also and now they don’t want to take the risk because there are better alternatives to allocate capital.

 Or they are just simply afraid they won’t get paid back.
 Hertz earning cash flow from their existing operations won’t be enough to cover their upcoming obligations and asset sales can be too lengthy and time consuming in an environment where potential buyers are becoming more cautious themselves.